Farof/heroprotocoljs/reference/replay.tracker.events.md

 Known values:

 - CampOwnershipFlag
+- CatapultMinion - The catapult
 - DiabloShrine - Diablo's trait respawn point?
 Not unique.
+- FootmanMinion - The normal minion
+- GhostShipBeacon - Ghost ship you can 'controll' by paying coins
+- ItemSoulPickup - Item you can pickup in the `Tomb of the Spider` Map, awards 1 gem.
+- ItemSoulPickupFive - Item you can pickup in the `Tomb of the Spider` map, awards 5 gems.
+- ItemSoulPickupTwenty - Item you can pickup in the `Tomb of the Spider` map, awards 20 gems.
+- JungleGraveGolemDefender - Boss unit summoned in `Cursed Mines` map
+- JunglePlantHorror
 - KingsCore - The core of each team
+- LuxoriaTemple - Temple you can controll in the `Sky Temple` map
+- MercLanerMeleeOgre - Siege mercenaries
+- MercLanerSiegeGiant - Boss mercenarie that appears on most of the maps
+- MercLanerRangedOgre - Another siege mercenarie
+- RangedMinion - Ranged minion
 - RegenGlobe - A pickable unit that grants a small health and mana amount
 - RegenGlobeNeutral - A pickable unit that grants a small health and mana amount, usually drops when fighting bosses, it's color is purple.
+- SoulEater - Big spider summoned when a team completes the required amount of item souls.
+- SoulEaterMinion - Medium spiders summoned by the big spider in the `Tomb of the Spider` map
 - StormGameStartPathingBlocker - Gate blockers at the beginning of the game?
 - StormGameStartPathingBlockerDiagonal - Gate blockers at the beginning of the game?
 - TownCannonTowerDead